Defense Lawyers Manley & Manley know how to win big cases

 Attorney Frank J. Manley has been named to the Michigan Super Lawyers list among the Nation’s Top One Percent by the National Association of Distinguished Counsel.
 And he has also been listed among the Top 10 Criminal Defense Lawyers in Michigan, the Top 100 OWI Attorneys in the State of Michigan, and the Top 100 Trial Lawyers by the National Trial Lawyers Association.

 Both Michael and Frank remain committed to serving people in Flint, where they grew up, and other locations around the state.
 They consider their work more than just a job.
 They’re devoted to fighting for justice for the people who need it most.
+Whether you were recently charged or are seeking expungement of a past crime from your record, they fight to help you get the best possible outcome.

 Discover what Manley & Manley can do for you.
 Schedule a free case evaluation.
 Call (810) 238-0500.